What’s the difference between Office 365 and Exchange Server for email

-As a Microsoft Gold Partner, Netitude has been migrating clients email platforms to Office 365 since its release in 2011.
+As a Microsoft Gold Partner, Netitude has been migrating clients' email platforms to Office 365 since its release in 2011.
 A lot has changed during the 10 years it has been in operation, with new features being added every month.
-The question this blog aims to answer is this, is there still a place for on-premises Exchange Server in 2021?
+The question this blog aims to answer is this, is there still a place for an on-premises Exchange Server in 2021?

-If Office 365 is down for one company, the likelihood is that it is down for everyone in that region, unless the issue has been caused by a change made by your organisation.
+If Office 365 is down for one company, the likelihood is that it is down for everyone in that region unless the issue has been caused by a change made by your organisation.
 An example of this type of change is an adjustment to domain name associations.
-This means that it is less likely to go down in the first place (no offence IT bods, Microsoft have strict service levels and a reputation to uphold), but also if everybody else is expecting email issues that day, we are all in the same boat.
-Nobody will be asking your IT team questions, and Microsoft will be immediately working on the problem.
+This means that it is less likely to go down in the first place (no offence, IT bods, Microsoft have strict service levels and a reputation to uphold), but if everybody else is expecting email issues that day, we are all in the same boat.
+Nobody will ask your IT team questions, and Microsoft will immediately work on the problem.
 We can all go about communicating using alternative methods until it's fixed.

 The great news is that you can run both on-premise and Office 365 in a “hybrid” environment, which affords you the advantages of both systems.
-In a hybrid environment, you can choose which elements of your email and calendar reside in Office 365 or on-premise, you can even choose which groups of people, geographically or by department.
-This way you can have a select group of users who need on-premise for the applications they work with, without sacrificing the availability of Office 365 for the rest of the business.
+In a hybrid environment, you can choose which elements of your email and calendar reside in Office 365 or on-premise; you can even choose which groups of people, geographically or by department.
+This way, you can have a select group of users who need on-premise the applications they work with without sacrificing the availability of Office 365 for the rest of the business.

 To see how easy it is to administer Office 365, take a look at this Microsoft 365 video which introduces the platform and gives you an idea of how a centralised platform can help you enable change quickly.
-Take a look at the info here, to see how Netitude can help your business migrate from Exchange Server to Microsoft 365.
+Take a look to see how Netitude can help your business migrate from Exchange Server to Microsoft 365.

 Are you thinking of moving your business to the Cloud?
 See how we can help.

 Ready to get started?
 Book a meeting with our experts to explore your Cloud options.